ankrutik/notes/aws/solutions_arch_cert/notes.md

 - Same as **simple routing policy with health checks**
 - Health check associated with each record.
 This policy will return only those records that are healthy.

+## Fail over Configuration

+Active-Active: all primary and secondary resources are considered for redirection by Route 53

+Active-Passive: secondary resources are considered for redirection only when Route 53 finds primary resources to be inactive

 ## Route 53 Resolver

 Amazon Route 53 is both an **Authoritative** DNS service and **Recursive** DNS service.